 - Check Water Levels: Ensure there’s enough coolant.

-- Inspect Fans: Make sure that cooling fans are operational.
+- Inspect Fans: Ensure that the cooling fans are operational.

 3. Unusual Noises